hongaar/semalt-blocker/README.md

 semalt-blocker
 ==============

 Block referral spam with a single line of code.
 Originally started to stop the nasty Semalt botnet from visiting your site and ruining your stats (of course their domains are still included), but the blocklist now contains hundreds of spammy domains.
-The script will try to self-update every week, so you don't have to worry about `composer update`'s.
+The library will try to self-update every week, so you don't have to worry about `composer update`'s.

 ## sources